ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 Hence to make *metaphysics* a mathematical since.

-Lawvere observed that *modal topos theory* (my paraphrase) provides this "objective logic".
+Lawvere observed/claimed that *modal topos theory* (my paraphrase) does provide this "objective logic" that Hegel was intuiting.

 ### The Exceptional within the General Abstract

 Two facets: The general abstract and the exceptional particular.

-Eg. Category of groups is general abstract.
+Example: Category of groups is general abstract.
 In there we find the exceptional groups.

 Similarly: Solid cohesive toposes accommodate all supergeometry.
 In there 11D supergravity with its 5-brane is an exceptional structure.

-And in higher cohesive topos, 11D supergravity does find a global completion.
-Shown in the topological sector...
+And in higher cohesive topos, 11D supergravity does find a global completion (at least in topological sector).